kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 37: DHCP (Dynamic Host Configuration Protocol — automatically hands out IP addresses to devices)
 - Day 37: Private IP ranges (192.168.x.x, 10.x.x.x, 172.16-31.x.x) vs Public IPs
 - Day 37: LAN ports on home router act as Layer 2 Switch internally
+- Day 38: ARP (Address Resolution Protocol - maps Layer 3 IP addresses to Layer 2 MAC addresses by shouting "WHO HAS THIS IP?")
+- Day 38: ARP Spoofing / Poisoning (Lying to both the Router and the Victim about your MAC address to intercept traffic)
+- Day 38: Man-in-the-Middle (MitM) Attack (Sitting perfectly in the middle of the wire on a local Wi-Fi to read unencrypted data)

 ---